oberonamsterdam/eslint-config-oberon/README.md

 ## Babel
 It is assumed you have all babel packages, `babel-eslint` & `babel-preset-reactapp` (or `babel-preset-react-native`) installed,
 and configured from `.babelrc` or the babel property in `package.json`

-## 3rd party configs

-- Includes `eslint:recommended` (see included rules [here](http://eslint.org/docs/rules/))
-- Includes `plugin:flowtype/recommended` (see exact rules [here](https://github.com/gajus/eslint-plugin-flowtype/blob/master/src/configs/recommended.json))
-- Includes `plugin:react/recommended` (see exact rules [here](https://github.com/yannickcr/eslint-plugin-react/blob/master/index.js#L113))
-- Includes `plugin:jest/recommended` (see exact rules [here](https://www.npmjs.com/package/eslint-plugin-jest#recommended))
-This doesn't mean you're required to have unit tests, it just validates them correctly if they're present

-## Custom rules

-- `semi`: warn
-Semicolons are required per Oberon code style.

-- `react/prop-types`: off
-We use flowtype for proptypes, so no need for propType validation.

-- `quotes`: single
-We use single quotes wherever possible per Oberon code style.

-- `jsx-quotes`: prefer-double
-We however, use double quotes for JSX props.

-- `no-console`: warn
-console calls should never be included in production code, but your code should be able to compile if you're attempting to debug something,
-So we've overridden this setting from `eslint/recommended` and set it to warn.

-- `no-debugger`: warn
-debugger statements should never be included in production code, but your code should be able to compile if you're attempting to debug something,
-So we've overridden this setting from `eslint/recommended` and set it to warn.

-- `indent`: warn (when indenting isn't being done with 4 spaces.)
-`case` statement inside a `switch` should be indented by 1 indentation.